nandabritto/Covid-19_vaccines/README.md

 ### User Stories

-+ As a user I want to…
++ As a user, I want to…

 1.	be able to navigate the site easily.
 2.	be able to understand why is important to get vaccinated.
-3.	be able to understand how vaccines works on my body.
+3.	be able to understand how vaccines work on my body.
-4.	be able to understand how vaccine are developed.
+4.	be able to understand how vaccine is developed.
-5.	understand how Covid-19 vaccine was developed faster than other vaccines before.
+5.	understand how the Covid-19 vaccine was developed faster than other vaccines before.
-6.	be able to understand Covid-19 vaccine’s mechanism of action.
+6.	be able to understand the Covid-19 vaccine’s mechanism of action.
-7.	be aware about efficacy of most used Covid-19 vaccines around world.
+7.	be aware of the efficacy of the most used Covid-19 vaccines around world.
 8.	be able to share this information by email and social networks.

-+ As a site owner I want…
++ As a site owner, I want…

 1.	the information to be clear and informative.
-2.	the information could help preventing fake news about Covid-19 vaccines.
+2.	the information could help to prevent fake news about Covid-19 vaccines.
-3.	the content encourage people to get vaccinated against Covid-19 virus.
+3.	the content encourages people to get vaccinated against the Covid-19 virus.
 4.	the website be easy to navigate.

 ### 1. Strategy